WNBA star Griner freed in swap for Russian arms dealer Bout - WHIZ News

 “We’ve not forgotten about Paul Whelan,” Biden said.
 “We will keep negotiating in good faith for Paul’s release.”

 U.S. officials said they did not see an immediate path to bringing about Whelan’s release, saying Russia has treated his case differently because of the “sham espionage” charges against him.
-Still, they said they believe communications channels with the Russians remain open for negotiations for his freedom to continue — though it was not yet clear what cost would need to be paid to secure it.
+Still, they said they believe communication channels with the Russians remain open for negotiations for his freedom — though it was not clear what cost would need to be paid to secure it.

 “We didn’t want to lose the opportunity today to secure the release of one of them,” said Secretary of State Antony Blinken.